flandrade/cdma-simulation/README.md

 ## Output

 ### Receiver
 You can either select to play one user voice or all users voices.
-The program will plot the quantized signal, output signal and the BER curve for the selected voice.
+The program will plot the output signal and the BER curve for the selected voice.

 **errorpe**: probability of error.
 It gives the average rate of occurrence of decoding errors.